ArtifexSoftware/mupdf/docs/src/language-bindings.rst

 In all of the commands below, one can set environmental variables to control the build of the underlying MuPDF C API, for example `USE_SYSTEM_LIBJPEG=yes`.

+In addition, `XCXXFLAGS` can be used to set additional C++ compiler flags when building the C++ and Python bindings (the name is analogous to the `XCFLAGS` used by MuPDF's makefile when compiling the core library).

 Building and installing the Python bindings using `pip`